 In compliance with the City of Columbus Tree Protection and Mitigation Policy, trees that are currently located within the existing SCPZ areas which are proposed for removal will be replaced within the newly established SCPZ at a minimum of 1:1 ratio per the City's tree replacement guidance.
 A Stream Reforestation Plan has been developed for restoration of the SCPZ area and is provided in Appendix F. The plan includes a survey of the existing trees currently located in the SCPZ of the on-site stream areas, anticipated replacement ratios, applicable tree sizes (DBH, diameter at breast height), proposed tree species to be planted, and proposed locations for the newly planted trees within the new, relocated SCPZ areas.
-A total of 468 trees were surveyed within the existing SCPZ, while they are anticipated to be relaced with 661 new trees per City tree replacement guidance.
+A total of 489 trees were surveyed within the existing SCPZ, while they are anticipated to be replaced with 691 new trees per City tree replacement guidance.
+Additional trees and woody species will be planted within the forested wetland habitat area (0.49 acre) to meet the USACE and Ohio EPA performance criteria of 400 native, live, and health woody plants per acre (of which at least 200 are tree species) present at the end of the proposed monitoring period which are in addition to the proposed tree replacements within the SCPZ.

-Kimley-Horn has prepared a vegetation planting plan for the proposed SCPZ, which will consist of native trees/shrubs and associated vegetation within the newly relocated SCPZ.
+Kimley-Horn has prepared a vegetation planting plan for the proposed stream SCPZ, as well as the created wetland areas which will consist of native trees/shrubs and associated vegetation within the newly relocated SCPZ and wetlands.
 Due to the substantial amount of invasive/non-native species coverage within the current SCPZ, such as honeysuckle (Lonicera spp.), giant reed (Typha angustifolia) and cattail (Typha spp.), the reforestation and replanting of the proposed relocated SCPZ is anticipated to improve the overall woody and non-woody plant species diversity and abundance within the Site.
-The Stream Reforestation Plan is provided in Appendix F.
+The Stream Reforestation Plan and Wetland Planting Plan are provided in Appendix F.

-A conservation easement will be placed on the SCPZ of the relocated streams that named the City of Columbus as the Grantee.
-The conservation easement will be placed on the entire 17.10 acres of newly established SCPZ, with the exception of any proposed sewer, storm sewer, utility, or other applicable easements.
+A conservation easement will be placed on the SCPZ of the relocated streams and created wetland areas that name the City of Columbus as the Grantee.
+The conservation easement will be placed on the entire 20.478 acres of newly established SCPZ, with the exception of any proposed sewer, storm sewer, utility, or other applicable easements.